 The Province of British Columbia has declared a provincial state of emergency due to the extensive number of wild fires affecting many communities in the Central Interior and Cariboo Regions.

 The Village of McBride will post information on their web site www.mcbride.ca and Facebook page https://www.facebook.com/VillageMcBride/.
 Residents are encouraged to use these sites to access accurate information.

 Printed releases will be posted at the Village Office, the local detachment of the RCMP, Beaverview Lodge, AG Foods and the Visitor Information Centre at the Evacuee Comfort Centre at the Robson Valley Community Hall.

 The Village of McBride has an Emergency Plan.
 Members of the team have met on several occasions and continue to meet on a regular basis for planning and preparation in the event of an emergency locally.
 In the event of an emergency, McBride and area are well prepared to handle the situation.
 The Regional District of Fraser-Fort George is also available to step in with additional emergency support.

 There are NO FIRES OF SIGNIFICANCE in the McBride area.
 If you spot a forest fire, REPORT it by calling 1-800-663-5558 or *5555 on your mobile device.
+Crews are on site of a 0.5 hectare fire 10km North of McBride up the McKale.
 BC Wildfire is aware of three fires up East Twin.
 These are being monitored but not actioned as they are in the high alpine.